British Ambassador to Italy and San Marino

 Notarial and documentary services

-A list of English speaking lawyers and interpreters who may be able to help you with official transactions in Italy.
-Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government.
+Please note that inclusion in these lists does not constitute official endorsement by the British embassy or the UK government.

 How else we can help